Difference between virtual worlds: Location-based VR experiences with whole-body VR platforms vs. Metaverse / Extended Reality – Image: Xpert.Digital

 - 🚀 Augmented Reality: Opportunities and Challenges

-- 🏢 Metaverse as a social platform of the future
+- 🏢 Metaverse as the social platform of the future

 - 🎢 Entertainment and education in virtual worlds